Weather-wise, there is never a bad time to visit the Hawaiian Islands!

-Hawaii has a sub-tropical climate with only two seasons, a hot, usually humid summer and a mild to cool winter.
+Hawaii has a sub-tropical climate with only two seasons, a hot-to-humid summer and a cool-to-mild winter.

-• Hurricane season is June to November.
-Hurricanes are rare, the last major one to hit Hawaii was Hurricane Iniki in 1992.
+- Hurricane season runs from Jun to Nov (hurricanes are rare, the last major one to hit Hawaii was Hurricane Iniki in 1992).

-• Expect showers and lots of rainbows, however long periods of rain in Hawaii are uncommon.
+- Hawaii’s “rainy” season, expect some showers however long periods of rain are uncommon.

-• Winter storms bring ocean swells and huge waves, especially to Oahu’s North Shore.
-The waves can hit over 9 m (30 ft) and celebrity surfers from around the globe will flock to Hawaii’s famous beaches to compete in big wave surfing competitions.
+- Winter storms bring ocean swells and huge waves, especially to Oahu’s North Shore where waves can hit over 9 m (30 ft) and celebrity surfers from around the globe will flock to Hawaii’s famous beaches to compete in big-wave surfing competitions.

 With sea temperatures averaging a warm 25°C (77°F) year-round you can engage in every possible water sport in Hawaii, at any time of the year.
-Hawaii is not only popular for surfing, but stand-up paddleboarding, snorkelling, scuba diving, kayaking, kitesurfing, parasailing and windsurfing.
+Hawaii is not only popular for surfing, but stand-up paddleboarding, snorkeling, scuba diving, kayaking, kitesurfing, parasailing, and windsurfing.

 Hawaii’s topography can also impact the climatic conditions you might experience on your Hawaii vacation.
 The Hawaiian Islands are mountainous landforms, created millions of years ago by undersea volcanic eruptions.
 These eruptions continue today on Kilauea, Hawaii Island’s active volcano.